tutla53/dc-motor/docs/02-System-Identification.md

 ## Verification

 The table below shows the comparison between the DC Motor open loop firmware log and the simulation graph.
-Based on that, we can say that we have successfully created the simulation model of the DC Motor with the minimum of error that cover for both direction and various speed target from 17% to 98% of PWM ticks.
-We can see that the motor starting to move with the PWM input of 19%.
+Based on that, we can say that we have successfully created the simulation model of the DC Motor with the minimum of error that cover for both direction and various speed.

 <table>
   <tr align = "center">